tkhamez/swagger-eve-php/docs/Api/UserInterfaceApi.md

     $config
 );
 $contract_id = 56; // int | The contract to open
-$datasource = "tranquility"; // string | The server name you would like data from
+$datasource = 'tranquility'; // string | The server name you would like data from
-$token = "token_example"; // string | Access token to use if unable to set a header
+$token = 'token_example'; // string | Access token to use if unable to set a header

 try {
     $apiInstance->postUiOpenwindowContract($contract_id, $datasource, $token);